 - Amount: Consider how much money you really need so that you do not borrow too little or too much.

-- Interest Rate and Charges: Keep in mind to compare offers from banks and NBFCs to be able to zero in on the most affordable package.
+- Interest Rate and Charges: Be sure to compare offers from banks and NBFCs to find the most affordable package.

 - Repayment Duration: Align the duration with your business cash flows and revenue cycles.